rebelsky/csc207c/_readings/generics.md

   } // set(int, String)
 ```

-To get the ith element of the expandable array, we make sure that `i` is not too big.
+To get the ith element of the dynamic array, we make sure that `i` is not too big.
 If it is too big, we just return null.

 ```
   public String get(int i) {